 Airport means Sydney (Kingsford-Smith) Airport, New South Wales, Australia.

+Airport Operating Licence means the licence prepared by Sydney Airport, as varied from time to time, covering the performance of ground handling and associated services such as catering, cleaning, engineering and transport at Sydney Airport.

 Airport Operations Manual means our manual, required under the Civil Aviation Regulations 1988, about operating aircraft and facilities at the Airport, as amended from time to time.

 Airports Act and Regulations means the Airports Act 1996 (Cth) and Regulations made under that Act, as amended from time to time.

-Airside Contractor means a contractor that is engaged to provide AOL Covered Services.
+Airside Contractor means a contractor that is engaged to provide AOL Services.

-Airport Operating Licence (AOL) means a licence between us and a licensee enabling the licensee to undertake AOL Covered Services in the form required by us.
+Airport Operating Licence (AOL) means a licence between us and a licensee enabling the licensee to undertake AOL Services in the form required by us.

 Air Operator’s Certificate means the certificate of that name issued under Division 2 of Part III of the Civil Aviation Act 1988.

-AOL Covered Services has the same meaning as in the Airport Operating Licence as updated from time to time which, as at the date of these conditions, means:
+AOL Services has the same meaning as in the Airport Operating Licence as updated from time to time which, as at the date of these conditions, means:

 the following standard ground handling services: